nirryde/nirryde.github.io/_posts/2020-09-25-How-I-got-accepted-to-an-elite-technology-unit-(and-why-I-didn't-go).md

 $$\hat{f}(x)=\frac{1}{n}\sum_{i=1}^{n}f(x,\textbf{x}_i)$$

-Where $text_bf{x}_i$ is a vector of the other variables.
+Where $\text_bf{x}_i$ is a vector of the other variables.
 Essentially, the plot is the average response value over the different values of $x$ for different values of x.
 The drawback of this method is that it ignores possible interactions with other features.
 A possible solution to this problem was given by Soeren Wellings’ forest floor method (see also forestFloor package for R).
 Welling suggests plotting the OOB feature contribution:

 <p align="center">
 $F_{il}=\frac{\sum_{j\in J_i} \sum_{k\in H_{ijl}}L_{ijk}}{|J_i|}$